-Projects shall include a plan detailing stormwater management for the property, including the location, capacity, and operation of all existing and proposed drainage facilities and features.
+Applications for cannabis activities shall include a plan detailing how stormwater will be addressed for the property, including the location, capacity, and operation of all existing and proposed drainage facilities and features.
 The plan shall describe current drainage conditions and include analysis of any proposed alteration of on-site and off-site drainage flows.
 The plan shall prescribe measures to ensure that the project will retain pre-project drainage conditions, and in particular that there will be no net increase in the volume of stormwater runoff from the property.
 These measures shall be incorporated into the project design, subject to County review and approval during permit review.
 The plan shall specify maintenance intervals for all drainage improvements, which shall be observed for the lifetime of the permit.